ATOung/file-downloader/README.md

 - Can select singlethreaded or multithreaded (default: multithreaded)

 ### Known Issues
-- Return KeyError when content-length can't be retrieved.
+- Can't download with empty content-length

 > Please report if there is a bug on this script